-- In the case of any taxpayer deriving gross receipts from interest and investment income, dividends from related parties, or proceeds from the disposition of a business, business segment or capital asset, those gross receipts shall be apportioned as follows: - (a) Receipts (but not less than zero) from interest and net investment income from the maturity, redemption, sale, exchange or other disposition of [marketable] securities, which shall be included in numerator of the receipts factor for this state to the extent those receipts would be sourced to this state under this state's[financial institution receipts factor rules][or the MTC Model Financial Institutions statute, if this state has not adopted a special apportionment rule or statute for financial institutions]; - (b) Receipts from dividends paid by a related party [as defined in Sec.
-17 or other state law], to the extent included in the taxable base, shall be included in the sales factor denominator and included in the numerator of this state by use of the following percentages: - i) The percentage of the dividend payor's average apportionment factor [or property and payroll factors] for [this state] for the year in which the dividend was paid, if that information is available, or if not, the most recent year available, or - Where dividends are paid from earnings in a year other than the year in which the dividend was paid, the percentage of dividend payor's average apportionment factor [or property or payroll factors] in this state for the year(s) in which those earnings were generated; - (c) Receipts (but not less than zero) from the sale of capital assets of a business or business segment shall be included in the denominator and shall be attributed to the numerator in [this state] in the same percentage as the business or business segment's average apportionment factor [or property and payroll factors] for [this state] for the year preceding the sale; provided that, if more than 50% of the value of the assets being sold represents goodwill or other intangible value, using the same percentage of the receipts factor in this state of the business entity or business segment sold. - 2) If the taxpayer has gross receipts that are not included in the receipts factor pursuant to Section (1), and the state requires the use of multiple factor apportionment formulas, those gross receipts shall be included in the denominator of the receipts factor and included in the numerator of the receipts factor of this state by the same ratio as the taxpayer's average property and payroll factors in this state.
+- 1) In the case of any taxpayer with gross receipts consisting of interest or investment income, dividends from related parties, or proceeds from the disposition of a business, business segment or capital asset, those gross receipts shall be apportioned as follows: - (a) Gross receipts (but not less than zero) from interest and net investment income from the holding of or the maturity, redemption, sale, exchange or other disposition of [marketable] securities , which shall be included in numerator of the receipts factor for this state to the extent those receipts would be sourced to this state under [this state's financial institution receipts factor rules] or [under the MTC Model Financial Institutions statute, if this state has not adopted a special apportionment rule or statute for financial institutions]; - (b) Gross receipts consisting of dividends paid by a related party [as defined in Sec.
+17 or other state law], to the extent included in the taxable base, shall be included in the sales factor denominator and included in the numerator of this state by use of the following percentages: - The percentage of the dividend payor's average apportionment factor [or property and payroll factors] for [this state] for the year in which the dividend was paid, if that information is available, or if not, the most recent year available, or - ii) Where dividends are paid from earnings in a year other than the year in which the dividend was paid, the percentage of dividend payor's average apportionment factor [or property or payroll factors] in this state for the year(s) in which those earnings were generated; - (c) Gross receipts consisting of capital gains [but not capital losses] arising from the disposition of sale of capital assets of a business or business segment shall be included in the denominator and shall be attributed to the numerator in [this state] in the same percentage as the business or business segment's average apportionment factor [or property and payroll factors] for [this state] for the year preceding the disposition sale; provided that, if more than 50% of the value of the assets being disposed of sold represents goodwill or other intangible value, using the same percentage of the receipts factor in this state of the business entity or business segment being disposed of sold. - 2) If the taxpayer has gross receipts that are not included in the receipts factor pursuant to Section (1), and the state requires the use of multiple factor apportionment formulas, those gross receipts shall be included in the denominator of the receipts factor and included in the numerator of the receipts